Concrete Mix Recipes

 Standard concrete proportioning: ACI 211 (standard practice for proportioning normal-weight concrete), Portland Cement Association Design and Control of Concrete Mixtures 15th edition.
 Both are well-established literature.

 Pearl-aggregate concrete specifically: Not in the ACI literature.
-This is our adaptation of a novel sodium-silicate granulation process applied to a calcium phosphate substrate.
+This is our adaptation of pan granulation of calcium phosphate (cremains) into a structural aggregate, then cast into Portland Type II concrete.
 Test pours are required to validate:

 - Air entrainment behaves correctly with pearl aggregate (it should — pearls are inert mineral, not organic).